linroger/FinanceCompendium/VI. Derivatives/Reference/The Handbook of Financial Instruments/Chapter 06 Money Market Instruments.md

 Source: Bloomberg Financial Markets

-In this case, the face value is  $1,008,800, the dollar discount is$ 2,649.97, and the actual number of days until maturity is 41 since discount securities use an Actual/360 day count convention.
+In this case, the face value is  \$1,008,800, the dollar discount is\$ 2,649.97, and the actual number of days until maturity is 41 since discount securities use an Actual/360 day count convention.
 Inserting these numbers into the formula gives us:

 $$
 \$ 2,649.97 = Y _ {d} \times \$ 1,008,800 \times (4 1 / 3 6 0)